 This is just one example, and the way in which we choose to respond may vary greatly depending on the situation.
 However, the general process can be similar throughout most external challenges we face.
 If we can take the time to know ourselves and our feelings, we’ll be better equipped to respond to others in the way that we truly believe in.

-Cultivating Personal Awareness And Strength
+Cultivating Personal Awareness and Strength Through Qi Gong

 By Ian Drogin